rancher/docs/content/rancher/v2.x/en/installation/resources/advanced/rke-add-on/layer-4-lb/_index.md

 ## 2. Configure Load Balancer

 We will be using NGINX as our Layer 4 Load Balancer (TCP).
 NGINX will forward all connections to one of your Rancher nodes.
-If you want to use Amazon NLB, you can skip this step .
+If you want to use Amazon NLB, you can skip this step and use [Amazon NLB configuration]({{<baseurl>}}/rancher/v2.x/en/installation/options/rke-add-on/layer-4-lb/nlb/)

 >**Note:**
 > In this configuration, the load balancer is positioned in front of your Linux hosts.
 The load balancer can be any host that you have available that's capable of running NGINX.